espruino/BangleApps/apps/lazybones/README.md

   has not changed after 26 minutes the buzzer will sound and a pop up screen will show.
 - It gives 3 warnings before giving up
+- Standing up and walking around until the step counting threshold is reached will automatically dismiss the warning.
+- When the warning is not displaying the apps is a simple clock
 - The timer only goes off between the hours 9am to 9pm.
+- The app is a basic proof of concept that can be used in other clocks
 - A settings menu may be added in a future release

 ## Dedication